1.4 Million Chrysler Cars Recalled for Security Flaw

 Questions on how the NHTSA will handle cybersecurity threats have continued to mount as technology in vehicles evolves.
 Specifically, who may be held liable in the case of automotive collisions linked to cyberattacks or product defects is still questionable.

-If you have been injured in a car wreck caused by a vehicle defect, contact the experienced lawyers at Simien & Simien.
+If you have been injured in a car wreck caused by a vehicle defect, contact a Baton Rouge injury lawyer at Simien & Simien.
 With decades of legal experience, we can help you determine your legal options.

 For a free claim review, call (800) 374-8422.